deep-entertainment/safehouse/design/dialogs/brianna3.md

 > *MARJORIE*
 >
-> (ignoring her) So.
+> (ignoring her) Allright.
 Are we going to repeat everything again today?

 > *BRIANNA*
 >